 Bless Our God, my soul. / Adonai, my God, how great You are!
 Adonai, what variety You have created; / Earth is completely full of the things You have made.
+R: Adonai, send forth Your Spirit, and renew the face of the earth.

 You turn Your face away, they suffer, / You stop their breath, they die and return to dust.
 You give breath, fresh life begins, / You keep renewing the world.
+R: Adonai, send forth Your Spirit, and renew the face of the earth.

 Glory forever to the Most High! / May Our God find joy in all creation May these reflections of mine give God pleasure / as much as the Most High gives me.
+R: Adonai, send forth Your Spirit, and renew the face of the earth.